Depressed Skateboarder to Founder and VP of Marketing (Life Chronology So Far...)

 My advice: Associate and place yourself with an environment of people that is conducive to the values that you have.

 SnapShyft is an on-demand labor marketplace for the food & beverage industry.
-SnapShyft allows food and beverage operations to connect with experienced hospitality workers so they can stop going understaffed.
-The workers would be able to claim shifts whenever they wanted.
-I believe the SnapShyft technology will be duplicated in so many verticals.
+The application allows restaurants, bars, event locations to connect with experienced hospitality workers instantly so they can stop going understaffed.

 I co-founded an educational 501c3 non-profit, with Don Wettrick and Hunter Stone, called The STARTedUp Foundation.
 I serve as a board member, speaker, and mentor.